Podujevo bus bombing

-The Podujevo bus bombing was an attack on a bus carrying Serb civilians near the town of Podujevo in Kosovo on 16 February 2001.
+The Podujevo bus bombing was an attack on a bus carrying Serb civilians near the town of Podujevë in Kosovo on 16 February 2001.
 The bombing killed twelve Serb civilians who were travelling to Gračanica and injured dozens more.
 Albanian extremists are suspected of being responsible for the attack.
 Gračanica is a predominantly Serb-populated town in central Kosovo, near the regional capital Pristina, in a predominantly Albanian-populated area.
 Following the Kosovo War in 1999 it became an enclave within Albanian-controlled territory.
 Relations between the two communities were tense and occasionally violent.

 Background

-In early 1998, Serbian police forces moved to put down an uprising by ethnic Albanians in central Kosovo.
-The North Atlantic Treaty Organization (NATO) responded by launching a bombing campaign against the Federal Republic of Yugoslavia on 24 March 1999.
-The campaign lasted for 78 days and ended when the Yugoslav Army (VJ) left the province on 12 June.
-The 40,000 withdrawing Yugoslav soldiers were replaced by an estimated 50,000 NATO troops.
+In 1992–1993, ethnic Albanians created the Kosovo Liberation Army (KLA) which started attacking police forces and secret-service officials who abused Albanian civilians in 1995.
+Starting in 1998, the KLA was involved in frontal battle, with increasing numbers of Yugoslav security forces.
+Escalating tensions led to the Kosovo War in February 1998.

+The failure of the talks at Rambouillet resulted in a NATO air campaign against the Federal Republic of Yugoslavia lasting from 24 March to 10 June when the Yugoslav authorities signed a military technical agreement.
+NATO-led international peacekeepers established the Kosovo Force (KFOR) with 50,000 NATO troops.
+An international civilian mission was established by the name of the United Nations Interim Administration Mission (UNMIK), which entered Kosovo on 11 June 1999.

 The 848,000 Albanians who were displaced from their homes during the war quickly returned as about 230,000 Serbs, Roma and other non-Albanians were forcibly cleansed from Kosovo or fled it in fear of retaliatory attacks.
-At least an estimated 300 Serbs were killed by Kosovo Albanians in attacks following the war.
+At least an estimated 1,000 Serbs were killed by Kosovo Albanians in attacks following the war.

 Approximately 100 Serbian Orthodox churches and monasteries were damaged or destroyed in the region by the end of 1999.
-Kosovo Liberation Army (KLA) officials condemned some of the attacks while Albanian media organizations attempted to justify them, calling the churches "symbols of Serbian fascism".
+KLA officials condemned some of the attacks while Albanian media organizations attempted to justify them, calling the churches "symbols of Serbian fascism."
 Serbian authorities urged international forces to prevent further attacks from occurring.

-There was widespread unrest in Kosovo in 2000.
-On 6 June 2000, a grenade was thrown at a crowd of ethnic Serbs waiting for a bus in the town square of Gračanica, injuring three people, which was followed by some civil unrest.

-Since 22 January 2001 an insurgency was carried out in Macedonia by the ethnic Albanian NLA, established by former KLA fighters.
+There was widespread unrest in Kosovo during 2000.
+On 6 June, a grenade was thrown at a crowd of ethnic Serbs waiting for a bus in the town square of Gračanica, injuring three people, which was followed by some civil unrest.
+On 22 January 2001, an insurgency was carried out in the Republic of Macedonia by the ethnic Albanian National Liberation Army, established from former KLA fighters from Kosovo, Albanian insurgents from the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB) in Serbia, young Albanian radicals, nationalists from Macedonia, and foreign mercenaries.